Niftski: Speedrunning career

 Orland describes Niftski's video showing a heart rate of 188 BPM, and his tearful reaction following the run, telling himself to "Get oxygen, dude".
 Dustin Bailey of GamesRadar+ describes Niftski's reaction at the end of the run as "a genuine all-timer that really helps sell the significance of the accomplishment."
-During early October 2023, Niftski became the fourth person in the world to hold all Super Mario Bros. main category speedrun records simultaneously, joining AndrewG, Darbian, and Kosmic.
-He has been holding the highest spot in each of those categories since.
+During early October 2023, Niftski became the fourth person in the world to hold all Super Mario Bros. main category speedrun records simultaneously, joining AndrewG, darbian, and Kosmic.

 In January 2025, 490 days after his previous record, Niftski again lowered the Super Mario Bros. record, this time to 4:54.565, marking an improvement of 4 frames.
 This run is 18 frames off a perfect human run.
 He concurrently held records in several other categories including Glitchless, Warpless All-Stars, Warpless, Any% All-Stars, and Minus World Ending.
-In August 2025, the any% world record in Super Mario Bros. was taken from Niftski for the first time in 4 years by Averge11 with a time of 4:54.515, lowering the record by 3 frames.
+In August 2025, the any% world record in Super Mario Bros. was taken from Niftski for the first time in 4 years by averge11 with a time of 4:54.515, lowering the record by 3 frames.

-On 8 October 2025, Niftski exactly tied Averge11's world record of 4:54.515, on just his second attempt of the day, and first starting from level 1-1.
+On October 8, 2025, Niftski exactly tied averge11's world record of 4:54.515, on his second attempt of the day, and first past the flagpole glitch in 1-1.
 Later the same day, Niftski claimed back the world record, with a time of 4:54.482.
-On 22 October 2025, Niftski beat the World Record again with a time of 4:54.448.
-Niftski has also held world records in Super Mario Bros.: The Lost Levels and various other games, and speedruns ROM hacks.
+On October 22, 2025, Niftski beat the World Record again with a time of 4:54.448, a record that was held until December 18, 2025, when it was surpassed by averge11 with a time of 4:54:415.
+However Niftski reclaimed the record with a time of 4:54:332 on August 13, 2026, leaving only four frames between his record and matching the perfect tool-assisted speedrun.
+Niftski has also held world records in Super Mario Bros.: The Lost Levels (1986) and various other games, and speedruns ROM hacks.